kavi2015/dlp4vis/README.md

 Files of Relevance for Final Report:

+Note: All code files can be run by downloading .ipynb of interest and opening in jupyter or directly loading from GitHub into Google Colab; each cell be be run sequentially once corresponding data is loaded into local Google Drive.

 (1) Test CNN B on Early Glaucoma Dataset using 10-fold cross validation: EGD_CrossVal_Final_KerasVGG.ipynb (in 'Result' Folder)

 (2) Pre-trained ResNet-18 with Random Forest: probmap_resnet18_rf.ipynb